Places to Visit in Pakistan That Match Your Travel Goals, Budget, and Season

 Best For: Peace seekers, photographers, romantic getaways.

-Visual Magic: The scenery around attabad lake and altit fort is particularly breathtaking with the trees turning orange-red.
+Visual Magic: The scenery around Attabad Lake and altit fort is particularly breathtaking with the trees turning orange-red.

 Pro Moment: Fall Sunrise from Eagle’s Nest is wallpaper-worthy.